-Ris k Executive Ownership Mitigation Change Ор erational continued 7.
+Risk Executive Ownership Mitigation Change Operational continued 7.
 Loss of key staff Loss of key staff.
 CCO - Ann-marie Wilkinson The Remuneration Committee regularly evaluates incentivisation schemes to ensure they remain competitive.
 The Company seeks to build depth of experience in all key functions to ensure continuity. - 8.
-Pandemic Exposure to a global pandemic, such as COVID-19, that leads to reduction in staff availability, disruption to the Group's operations and delays to the supply chain.
-IEC - Chris Hopkinson The Group has business continuity plans in place to manage any disruption to operations.
+Pandemic Exposure to a global pandemic, such as of that leads to reduction in staff availabilit disruption to the Group's operations and to the supply chain. y, The Group has business continuity plans in place to manage any disruption to operations.
 These include procedures to ensure staff are kept healthy and safe and that the Group complies with all guidance issued by the Government.
 Office staff work from home where appropriate and the necessary technology and equipment are in place to maintain this.
-Liaison with all regulators to ensure that the Group remains compliant with all permits and regulatory standards. • Fin ancial 9.
-Oil market price risk Exposure to market price risk through variations in the wholesale price of oil in the context of the production from oil fields it owns and operates.
-CFO - Frances Ward The Board seeks to underpin the Group's future cash flows by entering into a hedging programme as appropriate.
+Liaison with all regulators to ensure that the Group remains compliant with all permits and regulatory standards.
+Financial 9.
+Oil market price risk Exposure to market price risk through vain the wholesale price of oil in the contex production from oil fields it owns and op xt of the The Board seeks to underpin the Group's future cash flows by entering into a hedging programme as appropriate.
 The Board continues to monitor the benefits of such hedging. - 10.
-Gas and electricity market price risk Exposure to market price risk through variations in the wholesale price of gas and electricity in the context of its future unconventional production volumes.
-CFO - Frances Ward The Board monitors the benefit of entering into contracts at the appropriate time to protect against gas and electricity price volatility. • 11.
-Exchange rate risk Exposure to exchange rate risk through both its major source of revenue and its major borrowings being priced in US dollars whereas the majority of costs are denominated in Sterling.
-CFO - Frances Ward The Board monitors the cash flows and currency exposures of the Group.
+Gas and electricity market price risk Exposure to market price risk through vain the wholesale price of gas and electric in the context of its future unconvention production volumes. city The Board monitors the benefit of entering into contracts at the appropriate time to protect against gas and electricity price volatility. - 11.
+Exchange rate risk Exposure to exchange rate risk through lits major source of revenue and its major borrowings being priced in US dollars who majority of costs are denominated in Ste r nereas the The Board monitors the cash flows and currency exposures of the Group.
 Exchange rate hedges are executed as appropriate to mitigate the exchange rate risk. - 12.
-Liquidity risk Exposure, through its operations, to liquidity risk.
-CFO - Frances Ward The Board regularly reviews the Group's cash forecasts and the adequacy of available facilities to meet the Group's cash requirements. - 13.
-Capital risk The Group is exposed to capital risk resulting from its capital structure, including operating within the covenants of its RBL.
-CFO - Frances Ward The capital structure is continually monitored to ensure it is in line with the business needs and ongoing asset development.
+Liquidity risk Exposure, through its operations, to liqui CFO - Frances idity risk.
+Ward The Board regularly reviews the Group's cash forecasts and the adequacy of available facilities to meet the Group's cash requirements. - 13.
+Capital risk The Group is exposed to capital risk resu its capital structure, including operating the covenants of its RBL.
+The capital structure is continually monitored to ensure it is in line with the business needs and ongoing asset development.
 Further details of the Group's capital management policy are disclosed in note 22 to the consolidated financial statements. -